YOU'RE GORGEOUS

 12:30 minuets

-In this documentary experiment I invited an international group of artists to reveal their thoughts and feelings about their private selves and their public image.
-We focused first on the points that they and their environment value in their character, and then on the points that they and their environment perceive as their weaknesses.
+In this documentary-based experiment, I invited an international group of artists to explore their thoughts and feelings about their private selves and public image.

-The final work presents an internal dialogue between the two types of self-perception of each participant: the strengths (on the right) and the weaknesses (on the left), and at the same time demonstrates, through body language, the way in which each participant is influenced by their inner ideas and self-perception.
+The work unfolds an internal dialogue between their perceived strengths (on the right side of the video) and weaknesses (on the left).
+Simultaneously, it illustrates, through body language, how each participant is influenced by their inner ideas and self-perception.

 Short Clips